 The majority of available research assistantships and fellowships are competitively awarded to qualified applicants who plan to work towards the Doctor of Philosophy degree.

-- Incoming rotation students admitted for fall are appointed as research assistants and have the opportunity to rotate through three or more laboratories before choosing a major professor and home department by the mid-March.
+- Incoming rotation students admitted for fall are appointed as research assistants and have the opportunity to rotate through three or more laboratories before choosing a major professor and home department by the end of their second semester.

 - Faculty may also recruit students directly into their labs without the student going through rotations.